 - Combines data from diverse sources for unified analysis

-- Integrates seamlessly with major visualization tools
+- Integrates with major visualization tools

 - Free plan available for testing